Harris730/UNO-game/README.md

 - Database: MySQL

 ## Setup and Installation
-To set up and run the Uno Game Application locally, follow these steps:
+To set up and run the Uno Game  locally, follow these steps:

 1. Clone the repository: `git clone [repository URL]`
-2. Configure any required API keys or environment variables.
-3. Build and run the application using the appropriate commands.
+2. Build and run the application using the appropriate commands.
-4. Access the application in your web browser or mobile device.
+3. Access the application in your web browser or mobile device.

 ## Contribution Guidelines
 If you would like to contribute to this project, please follow the guidelines below: